 I am a faculty fellow in Data Analytics and Computational Social Science Program (DACSS) at the University of Massachusetts Amherst.
 I received my doctoral degree from the Political Science and Social Data Analytics dual program at the Pennsylvania State University in 2022.
 Prior to arriving at Penn State, I got a master’s degree from Purdue University and a bachelor’s degree from the University of Nottingham Ningbo China.

-My substantive research and teaching interests are in the politics in autocracies, with a current focus on party institutionalization and corruption.
+My substantive research and teaching interests are in the autocratic politics and democratization, with a current focus on political parties, corruption, and public opinion in non-democratic countries.
 While I conduct research on authoritarian regimes from a comparative perspective, I have specific expertise in Chinese Politics.
-Methodologically, my research focuses on computational social science, natural language processing in English and Chinese (e.g., text mining, quantitative text analysis), measurement, and survey analysis.
+Methodologically, my research focuses on natural language processing in English and Chinese (e.g., text mining, quantitative text analysis), measurement, and survey analysis.

 My CV is available here